quintrino/thenickel.club/index.md

 ### Leaving the Nickel Club

-You can instantly leave the Nickel club at any time.
-(although probably best to let Nick know)
+You can instantly leave the Nickel club at any time (although probably best to let Nick know).